faysal725/quiz-app/README.md

 ## Quiz App with Gamification
 ### Project Overview
 This is a web-based quiz application built using Next.js that fetches quiz data from an external API and presents it through an engaging user interface.
-The app includes gamification features such as a timer, progress tracking, and instant feedback on answers.
+The app includes gamification features such as a timer and instant feedback on answers.
 The goal is to make learning interactive and fun for users.

 ### Key Features
 Quiz Flow: Users can start a quiz, answer multiple-choice questions, and see their results at the end.